 There's much more in Scotland than those inhospitable mountains.
 This time I explored the south coast of the East Neuk, a portion of the Fife peninsula known for its fishing villages.

-Many Scottish towns have a limited color palette, but that can't be said about this one.
+Many Scottish towns have a limited colour palette, but that can't be said about this one.

 The same situation is a bit down the road, in Pittenweem and St Monans:

-At the edge of St Monans is one of the oldest active churches in Scotland, and a ruin of a medieval castle just behind it.
+At the edge of St Monans is one of the oldest active churches in Scotland and a medieval castle ruin just behind it.

 Further down, the shore rises and forms beautiful cliffs.

 At low tide, one can climb down and take an adventurous path through them...